-In accordance with Public Act 96-006, on December 18, 2009, the ISBI adopted the revised Minority and

-Illinois Broker and Money Manager Policy, the Fiduciary Diversification Policy, the Minority Contract/ Service Utilization Policy, and the Targeted Investment Policy.
-The aforementioned policies exemplify the ISBI's commitment to provide opportunities for businesses owned by minorities, females, and persons with disabilities as well as increasing the racial, ethnic, and gender diversity of its fiduciaries.
+In accordance with Public Act 96-006, the ISBI Board continues to put forth best efforts to comply with the goals outlined in the ISBI's following policies: the Emerging and Minority Investment Manager and Minority and Illinois Broker Policy, the Fiduciary Diversification Policy, and the Minority Contract/Service Utilization Policy.
+The aforementioned policies exemplify the ISBI Board's commitment to providing opportunities for businesses owned by minorities, females and persons with disabilities, as well as increasing the racial, ethnic and gender diversity of its fiduciaries.

-As of June 30, 2011, the ISBI allocated approximately 26.9% to minority and female owned firms of which 12.7% was allocated to emerging firms.
-Within the allocation, 23.1% was allocated to minority owned investment firms and 4.5% to female owned investment firms.
-The ISBI allocated approximately 38.2% within equities, 20.5% within fixed income, and 11.1% within alternatives (real estate funds, private equity funds, and hedge fund of funds) to minority and female owned firms.
-The ISBI utilizes no investment firms owned by a person with a disability.
+As of fiscal year 2012, the ISBI allocated 21.6% of its assets to minority and female-owned firms, of which 10.3% was allocated to emerging firms.
+18.0% of ISBI's assets were allocated to minority-owned investment firms, and 4.4% to female-owned investment firms.
+Some investment firms qualify as both female-owned and minority-owned.
+Within asset classes, the ISBI has allocated 30.1% of equities, 17.6% of fixed income and 1.4% of alternatives to minority and female-owned firms.
+Alternatives include allocations to Real Estate funds and Private Equity funds.

-The Minority and Illinois Broker and Money Manager Policy sets forth a target goal of 20% for minority owned broker dealer utilization.
-Investment advisers are required to execute trades directly with minority owned broker dealers and are prohibited from utilizing step-outs.
-During fiscal year 2011, utilization of minority owned broker dealers by the ISBI's investment advisers exceeded policy goals.
-The ISBI's investment advisers also exceeded the policy goal to direct 25% of trades to Illinois based broker dealers.
+The ISBI Board has established a goal of allocating 20% of brokerage commissions to broker dealers owned by females, minorities, or persons with disabilities.
+Investment firms are required to execute trades directly with disadvantaged broker dealers and are prohibited from utilizing step-outs.
+During fiscal year 2012, utilization of such broker dealers by the ISBI Board's investment advisers exceeded the Policy goals: approximately 44.9% utilization for domestic equity advisers, 28.9% utilization for fixed income advisers (based on par value) and 28.3% utilization for international equity advisers.
+The ISBI Board's investment advisers also exceeded the Policy goal to direct 25% of trades to Illinois-based broker/ dealers: approximately 51.4% utilization by domestic and international equity advisers and 27.6% utilization by fixed income advisers (based on par value).

-In monitoring the utilization of minority owned broker dealers, the ISBI also retains a third party transaction cost analysis service provider to ensure the ISBI's investment advisers are consistent with best execution practices.
+In monitoring the utilization of disadvantaged broker dealers, the ISBI has retained a third party transaction cost analysis service provider to ensure the ISBI Board's investment managers operate in a manner consistent with best execution practices.